kajuwise/spotify-dl-on-steroids/README.md

 ## Features in this fork

 - Playlist sync feature - no need to enter url after first use.
 Playlist url information is cached in the folder.
 Just run `spotify-dl` again and it will skip already downloaded songs and add only missing ones.
+- Store download history in the folder.
+Skip already downloaded songs in playlist sync mode (not even fetching metadata)
 - Graceful handling of unavailable songs
 - 320kbps mp3 by default
 - Album art and all available mp3 tags